Watch our video of this experience:

 The USA’s Deep South is an increasingly popular travel destination for Aussies.

 If you’re planning a visit to the region, this episode of Tour the World with Evergreen Tours — hosted by The Big Bus tour and travel guide’s editor Adam Ford — is packed with USA Deep South travel ideas and inspiration, including culture, dining, history, shopping and relaxation must-sees and dos.

 Whether you plan to travel with a tour group or independently, in this episode you’ll get information about the Deep South’s most popular destinations, including Charleston and Savannah, Nashville, Memphis and New Orleans.

 The Deep South is renowned for its history, hospitality and musical legacy.
 Firstly we visit the historic cities of Charleston and Savannah, before heading on to Nashville, the country music capital of the world.
 Our visit includes a night at the legendary Grand Ole Opry.

-Next stop is Memphis and a visit to Graceland, the home of Elvis.
-Memphis is also home to Sun Studios, which was first to recognise the talent of Elvis Presley.
+Our next stop is Memphis for a visit to Graceland — the fascinating former home of Elvis Presley.
+Memphis is also home to Sun Studios, which was the first studio to recognise Elvis’ talent as a singer.

 We then journey on to Natchez and the stunning Oak Alley Plantation, before our final stop in New Orleans, the vibrant birthplace of jazz and the home of the bustling French Quarter.